Reports to: Manager of Education and Outreach

-Hours: 32 hours per week, 10am-6pm Monday through Thursday and 10am to 2pm on Friday, evening and weekend hours as needed or requested by supervisor.
+Hours: 32 hours per week, Monday and Wednesday 12 PM – 8 PM, Tuesday and Thursday 10 AM – 6 PM, Friday 10 AM – 2 PM (the organization closes every Friday at 2 pm), evening and weekend hours as needed.
 Hybrid work schedule with 2-3 days in the office.

 About NAMI-NYC: